pavelee/react-deepgram-example/README.md

 It's example of integration deepgram using react.

-## Deepgram?
+### Deepgram?

-Deepgram is external service to transcript speech from audio! (using AI or other crazy stuff!)
+Deepgram is external service to transcript speech from audio! (using AI, crazy stuff!)

 Read more here: [https://deepgram.com](https://deepgram.com)

+### Purpose

+Purpose is to use speech transcription to improve an react app accessibility.

+-   Help to provide input for ppl with
+-   Speed up a form filling
+-   Share expierience accross any device

 ## Why?